Hacker News

 Overall impact is more helpful than resume points, IME, especially when references are involved.

-8 hours ago by pessimizer
+4 years ago by pessimizer

 If optimizing an internal tool can raise profits by 20%, I don't understand your disagreement.
 The comment you're replying to mentioned profits vs. unnoticed efficiency, not internal tools vs. consumer-facing software.